Last Updated on 07/04/2022

 Positano is one of the most popular towns along the Amalfi Coast in Italy.
 Although it’s not that far from Naples, it takes a bit of planning and research on how to get to Positano.
 Sometimes the most beautiful places require a little leg work to get to.
 What’s the saying?
 “It’s not the destination, but the journey”?
-You’re going to need to channel that mantra when you’re going from Naples to Positano by ferry, car, train or bus.
+You’re going to need to channel that mantra when you’re going from Naples to Positano by ferry, train, bus or private driver (undoubtedly the most convenient).
 Trust me though, it’s worth it.

 In this guide on how to get to Positano, I’ll share all the details on the different choices and include a Google Map at the end.

-*This post contains some affiliate links at no cost to you.
+*This post has been updated in July 2022 and contains some affiliate links at no cost to you.
 Thank you for your support!